akuma-your-death/smart-dashboard/README.md

 this is my first python tool i would love feedback and new ideas.
 Run only dashboard.py the rest will be created and run be themself

-if you install the requirements.txt its not a problem if you get only errors these tools should be install by standard but just to be safe
+if you install the requirements.txt its not a problem if you get only errors, these tools should be install by standard but just to be safe

 made with ❤️ from akuma-your-death